AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

     ![](images/modify-review-topics.png)

-1. Once you modify the topic list, the corresponding updates are automatically propagated to the **Reviewers** tab of the Task Details page.
+1. Once you modify the topic list, the corresponding updates are automatically propagated to the **REVIEWERS** tab of the Task Details page.

     ![](images/modify-reviewers.png)